 Steve Pavlina suggests you practice getting out of bed during the day to get a few of the “practice sessions” out of the way without the early morning fog in your head.

-While there’s obvious value in joining a Lifehack Challenge in order to get you started as an early riser, your internet buddies just don’t have enough pull to make your new habit stick in the long term.
+Your internet or social media buddies just don’t have enough pull to make your new habit stick in the long term.
 The same cannot be said for the people you spend time with as part of your early morning routine.

 When the bright light doesn’t work, the cellphone picks up the slack and I wake up on time.
 The lesson learned?
 Experiment a bit and see what works best for you.
 Light, sound, smells, temperature, or even some contraption that dumps water on you might be more pleasant than your old alarm clock.
 Give something new a try!